-Both lordosis and kyphosis are normal to a certain extent, but there are conditions and situations where a kyphotic curve may be present in the neck or the lower back, while lordotic curves are in thoracic (upper and mid back) portions of the spine.
-In other words, a kyphotic curve is typical for the upper back or mid back, but an abnormal finding when present in the neck or lower back.
+Both lordosis and kyphosis are normal to a certain extent, but there are conditions and situations where a kyphotic curve may be present in the neck or the lower back.
+In contrast, lordotic curves are in the thoracic (upper and mid-back) portions of the spine.
+In other words, a kyphotic curve is typical for the upper back or mid-back but an abnormal finding when present in the neck or lower back.
 Similarly, lordotic curves should never be seen in the thoracic region of the spine.
 Additionally, the lordotic or kyphotic of the spine are considered normal when they present within acceptable limits.

 As mentioned earlier, lordosis and kyphosis are references to spinal curves.
-Typical lordotic curves of the cervix measure 20-40 degrees while the average normal lordotic curve measurement for the lumbar is between 20-35 degrees.
-A measurement of fewer than 20 degrees in the neck is considered hypo-lordotic while curves larger than 40 degrees are considered hyper-lordotic.
+The cervical measure’s typical lordotic curves are 20-40 degrees, while the average normal lordotic curve measurement for the lumbar is between 20-35 degrees.
+A measurement of fewer than 20 degrees in the neck is considered hypo-lordotic, while curves larger than 40 degrees are considered hyper-lordotic.
 Lumbar curves under 20 degrees are considered hypo-lordotic, and those over 35 degrees are referred to as hyper-lordotic.
-Both, hypo-lordotic and hyper-lordotic curves are abnormal findings, as they place excessive stress on joints, muscles, ligaments, and spinal discs.
+Both hypo-lordotic and hyper-lordotic curves are abnormal findings, as they place excessive stress on joints, muscles, ligaments, and spinal discs.

 Cervical Kyphosis and Lumbar Hyperlordosis are Common in Scoliotic Patients